WebAssembly/interface-types/proposals/interface-types/working-notes/scenarios/chooser.md

 resources entering the function, with just one leaving.
 However, when exposed as an Interface Type function, all these resources must be created and properly disposed of within the adapter code itself.

-This note focuses on the techniques that enable this to be achieved reliably.

 ## Exporting the Chooser